xiaoying-xia/DistributedTopTradingCircle/README.md

   - Print `server.house` to check the result

 ## House Allocation Problem
-We have n agents, every agent holds a house initially, and each of them have a preference list of the houses on the market.
+We have $n$ agents, every agent holds a house initially, and each of them have a preference list of the houses on the market.
 Our goal is to find a [core-stable](https://en.wikipedia.org/wiki/Core_(game_theory)) allocation (a re-allocation of houses to agents, such that all mutually-beneficial exchanges have been realized).

-- Input: n servers, their initially owned houses and preference list
+- Input: $n$ servers, their initially owned houses and preference list
 - Output: a core-stable re-allocation

 ## Example